Vargdidan/CombatMate/README.md

-A simple tool mainly for DnD 5e, made using the Godot engine.
+A simple tool mainly for DnD 5e, made using the Godot engine v3.1

 ## Contribute!
 Artists are welcome to contribute in the Assets/ folder.
 Preferred tool to be used is Krita which generates .kra files.